SKY ABOVE GREAT WIND

 The Record of Transmitting the Light

 A child with a sheet of paper came up to Zen Master Ryokan and asked, “Please write something for me.”
-“What will you use it for?”
-Ryokan replied.
-“I'll make a kite.
-Please write something that will help my kite to fly.”
+“What will you use it for?” asked Ryokan.
+The child replied, “I'll make a kite.
+Please write something to call the wind.”
 Ryokan then wrote four big characters “Sky Above Great Wind” and gave the calligraphy to the boy.
 The phrase and his unpretentious brushstrokes are beloved throughout Japan.
-The kanji (illustrated below) are read from the right column top down to the center column, ten jo dai fu; the left column says, "Written by Ryokan."

 Photo by Kris Herbst